Back to overview

 After-sales as part of the customer journey

-The customer trust stage is about leveraging and further building your customers' trust by maintaining contact with them and keeping them up to date on new offers, etc.
+The retention phase is all about leveraging and building on your customers' trust and fostering a connection by staying in touch with them and keeping them informed about new offers and other updates.

 after-sales measures